Jesuskid/eu_road_safety/Readme.md

 ```

 Now you have the proportion of road mortatility for each european country in the data set.
 You
-can edit it to get more charts.
+can edit it to get more charts, view mine here [Data visualizations for Road_safety_in_Europe](https://visualization-dash.herokuapp.com/).